Roche/pyreadstat/README.md

 pyreadstat builds on top of Readstat and therefore inherits its limitations.
 Currently those include:

 * Not able to read SAS compressed files.
-* Not reading sas7bcat files produced on linux (windows are fine).
 * Not able to skip rows.
 * Not handling SPSS user defined missing values for character variables (numeric are fine).
-* Not handling correctly SAS user defined missing values: seems to always generate errors for files produced on unix.
+* Not handling correctly SAS user defined missing values: not detecting those for files produced on unix/64 bit.
+* Dates, datetimes and times in SPSS POR files are not translated to python dates, datetimes and times, but stay as timestamps.

+In addition: **python 2.7 is not actively supported** If it works, we are happy about that.
+But if it does not, and the bug is specific for python 2.7 (cannot be reproduced in python 3), the issue is not going to be solved.

 ## Changelog